cgwire/kitsu/docs/README.md

 * [Bots](bots/README.md): The main use is for scripting with gazu (Kitsu's Python Client), and anything else that can use our API.
 * [Kitsu Publisher](publisher/README.md): A web application used to share the progress of your productions and validate your deliveries.
 * [Chat Integration](chat-integration/README.md): Get Kitsu notifications sent directly to popular messaging apps like Discord, Slack or Mattermost.
-* [Open source Setup](installation/README.md): Learn about how you can self-deploy a host a local version of Kitsu within your studio's environment.
+* [Open Source Setup](installation/README.md): Learn about how you can self-deploy a host a local version of Kitsu within your studio's environment.